 2 aubergines, cut into large chunks

-6 medium sized tomatoes, chopped
+6 medium sized tomatoes, cut into eighths

 1 can tinned chickpeas, drained